FAQs

 Who does the data analysis?

-For clinical investigators who propose a study, we aim to perform the analysis in-house in GloBE-Reg under the direction of the investigators.
-However, we can also provide identified raw data if required.
-Our previous experience with other rare disease registries has taught us that investigators who are not familiar with the data structure find the process of longitudinal analysis very complex.
+For clinical investigators who propose a study, we can either perform the analysis in-house in GloBE-Reg under the direction of the investigators or we can provide the raw data to the investigators.
+Our previous experience with rare disease registries has taught us that investigators who are not familiar with the data structure find the process of longitudinal analysis very complex.
+Our advice is that the investigator team should have dedicated resources for data analysis.

 What information does the GloBE-Reg registry collect?